vidma/dbt-core/core/dbt/deps/README.md

 ## `resolver.py`

-Resolves the package definition into
+Resolves the package definition into package objects to download.